 I am so happy I found the ZeroG Floating Vacuum before spending hundreds of dollars more on an inferior device.

-Although I’m not a vacuum expert, I researched a lot (and listen to them), and this vacuum deserves way more attention and praise than it gets.
+Although I’m not a vacuum expert, I researched a lot (and listened to them), and this vacuum deserves way more attention and praise than it gets.
 It cleans so thoroughly and is so versatile and agile, and it somehow it makes vacuuming less physically taxing.

 Every component of this is not just well thought out, but designed for people who vacuum everything.
 It comes with bags (which apparently last forever), and so many accessories I cannot even begin to list them.
 (Plus duplicates of some tools so you can use them for the car, etc.)